HenrikBengtsson/profmem/README.md

 ```
 The overhead of running an R installation with memory profiling enabled compared to one without is neglectable / non-measurable.

 Volunteers of the R Project provide pre-built binaries of the R software available via CRAN at https://cran.r-project.org/.
-Among these, it has been confirmed that the R 3.3.1 binaries for Windows and the ones for the Debian Linux distribution have been built with memory profiling enabled.
-It is possible that it is also enabled by default for the other Linux distributions as well as the macOS binaries, but this has to be confirmed.
+Among these, [it has been confirmed](https://github.com/HenrikBengtsson/profmem/issues/2) that the R binaries for Windows, the ones from the Ubuntu Linux distribution, and the nightly builds for macOS by the AT&T Research Lab have all been built with memory profiling enabled.
+It is possible that it is also enabled by default for the other Linux distributions as well as the other macOS binaries, but this has to be confirmed.

-### Enabling memory profiling
-To enable memory profiling (only needed if `capabilities("profmem")` returns `FALSE`), R needs to be _configured_ and _built_ from source using:
+To enable memory profiling, which is _only_ needed if `capabilities("profmem")` returns `FALSE`, R needs to be _configured_ and _built_ from source using:
 ```sh
 $ ./configure --enable-memory-profiling
 $ make